 Body language is just as important as properly responding to the interview questions.
-The body language is helpful in emphasizing points that allow hiring managers to see that you are confident in your abilities.
+Body language helps emphasize points that allow hiring managers to see that you are confident in your abilities.
 It is important to adopt the right body language to convey desired messages to the interviewer.

 We are going to discuss the importance of body language in detail and give some useful tips.

 Job Interview Tips: Significance of Body Language in an Interview

 Interview body language is useful in telling the hiring manager a lot of important information about the interviewee.
 Sometimes words are not enough to convey essential information.
-Hand gestures, facial expressions and posture are helpful in conveying that you cannot put into words.
+Hand gestures, facial expressions, and posture help convey what you cannot put into words.

-Tips: The tone and volume of the voice also counts as your body language during an interview.
+Tip: The tone and volume of voice also count as your body language during an interview.

 Dress to impress

 Making a good first impression is crucial and dressing well is the best way to do that.
-Well-groomed appearance shows the hiring manager that you are an organized and professional individual.
+A well-groomed appearance shows the hiring manager that you are an organized and professional individual.
 Good dressing is also effective in boosting confidence.

 Make a confident entrance

-Being cognizant with the body language is necessary because you never know who you run into in the elevator or the hallway.
-To make a memorable impression in anyone you encounter while going to the interview it is important to make a self-assured and confident entrance.
+Being cognizant of the body language is necessary because you never know who you will run into in the elevator or the hallway.
+To make a memorable impression on anyone you encounter while going to the interview, it’s important to make a self-assured and confident entrance.

 Waiting with confidence

-Usually the candidates are asked to wait for the hiring manager and interviewee’s should make sure that they are mindful of the message you are sending through the body language.
-Maintain a good posture while sitting and waiting for the interviewer is an integral part of body language interview tips.
+Usually, the candidates are asked to wait for the hiring manager and interviewees should make sure that they are mindful of the message you are sending through the body language.
+Maintaining a good posture while sitting and waiting for the interviewer is an integral part of body language interview tips.

 Tip: Make sure you rise gracefully from your seat when your name is called for the interview.